SudoSunshine/macos-dock-setup/README.md

 TIMEOUT_SHORT=10      # Maximum time for Dock restart
 ```

 Increase these values if you see timeout errors in your policy logs.
-Default values work for most environments.

 ## Requirements